OWASP/www-project-developer-guide/draft/06-design/03-mas-checklist.md

 #### What is MAS Checklist?

-To Do: go into more detail about MAS Checklist so that the developer gains an overview of what it provides for them specifically from a requirements point of view.
+To Do: go into more detail about MAS Checklist so that the developer gains an overview of what it provides for them during the design process.

 #### Why use it?

-To Do: provide more context for around the MAS project and the MAS Checklist to allow developers to determine whether to use it in their requirements process.
+To Do: provide more context for around the MAS project and the MAS Checklist to allow developers to determine whether to use it in their design process.

 #### How to use it